 Cluster Headings Content Standards Scope & Clarifications A. Understand solving equations as a process of reasoning and explain the reasoning.
 M1.A.REI.A.1 Understand solving equations as a process of reasoning and explain the reasoning.
 Construct a viable argument to justify a solution method.
 Tasks are limited to linear and absolute value equations.
 B. Solve equations and inequalities in one variable.
 M1.A.REI.B.2 Solve linear and absolute value equations and inequalities in one variable. a.
 Solve linear equations and inequalities, including compound inequalities, in one variable.
 Represent solutions algebraically and graphically. b.
 Solve absolute value equations and inequalities in one variable.
 Represent solutions algebraically and graphically.
 Equations and inequalities should include integer, rational, and/or irrational coefficients.
 If coefficients are irrational, rationalization of a denominator is not required.
-Tasks may or may not have a real-world context.
-C. Solve systems of equations.
-M1.A.REI.C.3 Write and solve a system of linear equations in a real-world context.
+Tasks may or may not have a real- world context.
+There are no assessment limits for this standard.
+The entire standard is C. Solve systems of equations.
+M1.A.REI.C.3 Write and solve a system of linear equations in a real-world context. assessed in this course.
 When solving algebraically and graphically, tasks are limited to systems of at most two equations and two variables.
 When solving using technology, tasks are limited to systems of at most three equations and three variables.
 For example, use systems of equations to find the vertices of a triangle defined by three lines.

-M1.A.REI.D.4 that the graph of an equation in two variables is the set of all its solutions plotted in the coordinate plane, often forming a curve (which could be a line).
+M1.A.REI.D.4 Understand that the graph of an equation in two variables is the set of all its solutions plotted in the coordinate plane, often forming a curve (which could be a line).
 There are no assessment limits for this standard.
 The entire standard is assessed in this course.
 D. Represent and solve equations and inequalities graphically.
 M1.A.REI.D.5 Explain why the x-coordinates of the points where the graphs of the equations $y = f(x)$ and $y = g(x)$ intersect are the solutions of the equation $f(x) = g(x)$.
 Find approximate solutions by graphing the functions or making a table of values, using technology when appropriate.
 When finding solutions approximately, students may be expected to produce graphs of functions that are linear, but may be given graphs of other function types.
+Exponential functions are limited to domains in the integers.
 M1.A.REI.D.6 Graph the solution set to a system of linear inequalities in two variables as the intersection of the corresponding half-planes.
 There are no assessment limits for this standard.
 The entire standard is assessed in this course.